 Direct treatment of livestock waste represents a large untapped pool of low-cost nutrient reductions

 Recent federal policy guidance from EPA, USDA and Office of Management and Budget, supports a market-based approach to water quality management and highlights the need for a transparent and accountable process that shifts risk from the public.
 A 2015 University of Maryland (UMD) Financing Strategy Report and a 2013 Pennsylvania Legislative Budget and Finance Committee (LBFC) study both demonstrate that a competitive procurement program, open to all sources of verified reductions, will save billions of dollars and accelerate cleanup of our watersheds.
-A verified credit standard was established in 2013/2014, creating a ‘common currency’ that can serve as the foundation of a transparent and accountable trading/ procurement program to capture the dramatic savings demonstrated in the Maryland and Pennsylvania studies.
+A verified credit standard was established in 2013/2014, creating a ‘common currency’ to serve as the foundation of a transparent and accountable trading/ procurement program to capture the dramatic savings demonstrated in the Maryland and Pennsylvania studies.

 In June 2016, H.R.
 5489, the Agriculture Environmental Stewardship Act, was introduced in the House Ways and Means Committee – Science, Space and Technology.
 If adopted, the Act will allow biogas property and qualified manure resource recovery property to be eligible for the energy credit (30% Investment Tax Credit – ITC) and to permit new clean renewable energy bonds to finance qualified biogas property, finding federal “incentives and encouragement for the conservation and appropriate handling of nutrients contained in organic matter are necessary”.
+In April 2017, S. 988 was introduced in the Senate Finance Committee.

 Innovation requires investment – investment requires certainty and accountability that has been lacking in a space traditionally dominated by government agencies and NGOs

-Bion is a founding member of the Coalition for Affordable Bay Solutions (CABS) that, along with major national and state livestock interests, supports a market-driven strategy that will allow more cost-effective solutions to compete for current public spending.
+Bion is a founding member of the Coalition for Affordable Bay Solutions (CABS) that, along with major national and state livestock interests and others, supports a market-driven strategy that will allow more cost-effective solutions to compete for current public spending.
 The 2013 bipartisan LBFC study said a competitive bidding program could reduce costs to Pennsylvania’s rate- and tax-payers by up to $1.5 billion annually, an 80 percent savings.
 A Special Report issued by Pennsylvania’s Auditor General highlighted the Commonwealth’s impending default on its 2017 Bay targets, the dire economic consequences of that default, and the need to address low cost alternatives, including manure control technologies.

 In October 2016, legislation to implement a competitive bidding strategy in order to capture the savings opportunities spelled out in the LBFC study was introduced in the Pennsylvania Senate.
 The bill was sponsored by Republican leadership; Bion anticipates successful passage of the bill or similar measures in the current legislative session that ends in June 2017.
+In April 2017, US EPA sent an ‘expectations letter‘ to PA DEP that details the state’s Chesapeake Bay challenges, options and potential consequences for non-compliance.
+The letter strongly encourages PA to utilize nutrient trading, competitive bidding and other ways to engage the private sector, in order to lower costs and help speed implementation.

 Strategies being developed in the Chesapeake Bay can serve as a blueprint for the more than 30 states in the Great Lakes and Mississippi River Basins, and other watersheds that suffer from the same problem and face the same looming costs.
 The UMD Financing Strategy Report summed it up, “it is essential that financing and funding decisions be made based on efficiency and effectiveness of projects rather than political outcomes and motivations”.